FluffyScript/OrderManagementExercise/OrderManagementAPI/README.md

 ﻿# Running instructions
 Step 1.
+Setup
-Ensure firewall port is opened for sql container (SQL server container: Add a new inbound rule in Firewall for TCP, port 1433)
+1.0 Add a new inbound rule in Windows Firewall for TCP, port 1433, assuming you run this on a Windows machine.

-1.1 Find your local IP address by runing ipconfig and update the Connection string in appsettings.json with your ip
+1.1 Find your local IP address by runing ipconfig and update the Connection string in appsettings.json with your ip 1.2 Ensure Docker is installed and configured for Linux containers

 Step 2.
 In root folder of solution, run : "docker-compose up"